 Coinbase said the organization, leaders, previous workers and a few chiefs have gotten CFTC summons, and it’s helping out all examinations.

 The trade additionally got an analytical summon from California’s head legal officer in 2019 looking for reports identified with strategic approaches, client grumblings and different issues.
 The firm said it got a comparable solicitation from Massachusetts’ top legal advisor.
-California’s AG declined to remark while the Massachusetts office didn’t return a message mentioning remark.
+California’s AG declined to remark, while the Massachusetts office didn’t return a message mentioning the remark.